bbatsov/emacsredux/_posts/2018-09-29-super-save-0-dot-3.markdown

 ```

 It seems that now `super-save` is beyond perfect, so don't expect the
-next release any time soon! ;-)
+next release any time soon! :wink:

 **P.S.** `super-save` was extracted from
 [Prelude](https://github.com/bbatsov/prelude), but for some reason I
 actually forgot to add it to Prelude.
-Today that changes as well! :-)
+Today that changes as well! :smile:

 [^1]: Mostly because it was perfect from the start.